husobee/porter/README.md

 porter-stemmer
 ==============

-A golang implementation of porter stemmer algorithm
+A golang implementation of porter stemmer algorithm, personal project, not production...